Least weasel: Distribution and habitat

 The least weasel has a circumboreal, Holarctic distribution, encompassing much of Europe and North Africa, Asia and parts of northern North America.
-It has been introduced to New Zealand, Malta, Crete, the Azore Islands and also São Tomé off West Africa.
+It has been introduced to New Zealand, Malta, Crete, the Azores Islands and also São Tomé off West Africa.
 It occurs throughout Europe, except Ireland, and on all major Mediterranean islands.
 It also occurs on Honshu and Hokkaido Islands in Japan and on Kunashir, Iturup, and Sakhalin Islands in Russia.

 The least weasel inhabits fields, open woodland, bushy and rocky areas, parks and gardens at elevations of up to about 3000 m.

 Fossilised remains of the least weasel are known from Denisova Cave.

 Behaviour and ecology

 Reproduction and development

 The least weasel mates in April–July and there is a 34- to 37-day gestation period.
 In the Northern Hemisphere, the average litter size consists of 6 kits and these reach sexual maturity in 3 to 4 months.
 Males may mate during their first year of life, though this is usually unsuccessful.
 They are fecund in February–October, though the early stages of spermatogenesis do occur throughout the winter months.
 Anestrus in females lasts from September until February.

 The female raises her kits without help from the male.
 They are 1.5 to 4.5 g in weight at birth.
 Newborn kits are born pink, naked, blind and deaf, but gain a white coat of downy fur at the age of 4 days.
 At 10 days, the margin between the dark upper parts and light under parts becomes visible.
 The milk teeth erupt at 2 to 3 weeks of age, at which point the young start to eat solid food, though lactation can last 12 weeks.
 The eyes and ears open at 3 to 4 weeks of age, and by 8 weeks, killing behaviour is developed.
 The family breaks up after 9 to 12 weeks.
 There is a single litter each year and least weasels can live for 7 or 8 years.